 This results then in the expression of a developed form of compassion, which is felt deeply both in a general sense for all creation and in a more active manner for those who one directly serves in society.

 Again there are likely to be differences as between the active and passive mystical types.
 The active type frequently operates best in large groups in the ability to powerfully communicate with a considerable number of people.
 The passive is often best in a one-to one situation, in truly accepting another person unconditionally (free of preconceived notions).

 However the important thing here is that in the case of both types, they will now have found the respective circumstances in which they both can best express their respective gifts.

-Level 3 (Radial 3) represents the true high point where the volitional aspect of personality itself reaches its fullest development.
-In the Christian tradition this is often expressed as acting perfectly in accordance with the will of God.
+Level 3 (Radial 3) represents the true high point where the volitional aspect of personality itself reaches its greatest development.
+In the Christian tradition this is often expressed as acting completely in accordance with the will of God.
 This would then equate in a psychological manner to the situation where both the conscious and unconscious aspects of personality are now perfectly harmonised (though in experiential terms such a situation can only ever be approximated rather than fully attained).

 I have always referred to the volitional mode as the most important of the three primary modes.

 In fact it is the volitional mode that ultimately is required to enable the two other modes (cognitive and affective) to work in perfect harmony with each other.

 And when considerable barriers still exist with respect to successful development, the volitional mode is most important in terms of providing the vital sense of what true integration entails, which can then empower the psyche with considerable capacity for the necessary transformation entailed.